 Domestic Violence is a Class A misdemeanor in Illinois.
 However, if you are convicted of Domestic Violence, unlike most misdemeanors in Illinois, you cannot receive Court Supervision.
-The lowest sentence you can receive for a Domestic Violence in Illinois is Conditional Discharge.
+Court Supervision would allow you to avoid having a criminal conviction on your criminal record if you successfully completed your sentence.
+Since Court Supervision is not available for a Domestic Violence case in Illinois, the lowest sentence you can receive for a Domestic Violence in Illinois is Conditional Discharge.
 Conditional Discharge is basically a conviction that can never be removed from your record.
-That's what makes a Domestic Violence one of the most serious misdemeanor crimes in Illinois.
+That's what makes a Domestic Violence criminal charge one of the most serious misdemeanor crimes in Illinois.
 The inability to receive Court Supervision and to avoid a criminal conviction on your record makes Domestic Violence a serious criminal offense in Illinois.
 The only ways to avoid a permanent criminal conviction for Domestic Violence is to win your case or to convince the Prosecutor to reduce the Domestic Violence to a Simple Battery.
 If the Domestic Violence charge is reduced to a Simple Battery, it is possible to receive Court Supervision and to avoid having a permanent criminal conviction placed on your record.
 If you are convicted of a Class A Misdemeanor, the maximum punishment is one year in county jail and a maximum fine of $2,500.

 James Dimeas has the experience and the qualifications that you need to effectively and successfully fight your Domestic Violence criminal charges.
 James Dimeas understands how to fight Domestic Violence cases and to come up with effective defense strategies that have been proven to be successful in defeating the false Domestic Violence allegations.
 James Dimeas understands the impact that a Domestic Violence charge can have on your future and on your ability to have contact with your children.
 James Dimeas understands how the current political climate can play a major role in your Domestic Violence case and will use his extensive experience to successfully fight your case.
 James Dimeas will review all of the evidence and will make sure that you keep your criminal record clean and keep your good name clean.

 James Dimeas is a nationally-recognized, award-winning Domestic Violence lawyer.
-Recently, the American Society of Legal Advocates recognize James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois for the year 2018."
-James Dimeas has been named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have named James Dimeas as a "Top 100 Criminal Defense Trial Lawyer."
-James Dimeas is rated by AVVO as "Superb", the highest rating possible for any Domestic Violence attorney in the United States of America.
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+Recently, the American Society of Legal Advocates recognize James Dimeas as a "Top 100 Criminal Defense Lawyer in the State of Illinois for the year 2018 and 2019."
+James Dimeas was named a "Best Criminal Defense Lawyer in Chicago" by Expertise and a "Best DUI Attorney."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any Domestic Violence attorney in the United States.